LavanyaNithya/Blazedemo-JMeterPerformanceTesting-FlightBookingWebsite/README.md

 **Overview**

 This project focuses on performance testing of the Blazedemo flight booking website using Apache JMeter.
-The objective is to simulate real-world traffic,evaluate the website's performance,
+The objective is to simulate real-world traffic,evaluate the website's

-and assess its ability to handle varying loads.
+performance,and assess its ability to handle varying loads.
 Key actions like searching for flights, booking a flight, purchasing a flight, and entering details

 are tested to ensure stability and responsiveness under stress.